 Go beyond the translation – learn the culture

 In our next example, we rewind to the 1970s.
 American consumer goods producer Procter and Gamble made a cross-cultural faux pas when they decided to market their Pamper baby products in Japan.
-Sticking to their well-known stork imagery, Pampers failed to make their mark on Japanese consumers.
+Sticking to their well-known stork imagery, Pampers failed to make its mark on Japanese consumers.

 The reason?
 The Japanese equivalent of the ‘stork’ is in fact a peach.
 The Western symbol of a stork bringing a baby into the world was totally lost on a Japanese audience.
-If we’re going to rely on folklore, we need to double check that it’s applicable overseas.
+If we’re going to rely on folklore, we need to double-check that it’s applicable overseas.